pschatzmann/arduino-audio-tools/examples/examples-tts/streams-flite-i2s/README.md

 In this demo we provide the result as I2SStream but you can easly replace with any other output stream.

+FLITE is quite big: you need to need to use the custom Partition Schema or RainMaker 4MB no OTA

 ## External DAC

 for defails see the [Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/External-DAC)